A Survey of Code-switched Speech and Language Processing: Challenges and Future Directions

 \section{Challenges and Future Directions}

-Although code-switching is a persistent phenomenon through out the whole world, access to data will always be hard.
+Although code-switching is a persistent phenomenon through out the whole world, access to data will always be limited.
 Monolingual corpora will always be easier to find as monolingual discourse is more common in formal environments and hence more likely to be archived.
 Code-switching data, by its nature of being used in more informal contexts, is less likely to be archived and hence harder to find as training data.
-Also as code-switching is more likely to be used in less task specific contexts, with less explicit function it may also be harder to label such data.
+As code-switching is more likely to be used in less task specific contexts, with less explicit function it may also be more difficult to label such data.

+Most code-switching studies focus on pairs with one high resource language (e.g. English, Spanish, MSA, Putonghua) and a lower resource language, realistically the position is much more complex than that.
+Although we consider Hinglish data low resourced, there are many other Northern Indian languages that are code-switched with Hindi and access to that data is even harder.
+Thus code-switching studies will inherently always be data starved and our models must therefore expect to work with limited data.

 Most current work in code-switching looks at one particular language pair.
 It is not yet the case that architectures for multiple pairs are emerging, except perhaps within the Indian sub-continent where there are similar usage patterns with English and various regional languages.
 However it is clear that not all code-switching is the same.
 Relative fluency, social prestige, topical restrictions and grammatical constraints have quite different effects on code-switching practices thus it is hard to consider general code-switching models over multiple language pairs.